-She has worked in a leading Japanese tea company for several years, where she has worked in each part of the tea process from working in the tea field, factory, tea ceremony, sales in Europe, and brand development.
+Kimiko has worked in a leading Japanese tea company for several years, where she has been involved in each step of the tea production process - working in the tea field, factory production, tea ceremony, sales in Europe, and brand development.
 She has worked with chocolate, ice cream, yoghurt producers, and tea houses in Europe.
 She has also introduced Matcha as a food ingredient in Europe and has integrated it into recipes and food products.

 Louise Roberge is the President of Tea Association of Canada and has been the guiding force for over 10 years.
 Louise Roberge has a Bachelor's Degree in Science from the University of Montreal and a Masters of Business (MBA) from Sherbrook University.
 Louise continues her efforts in the non profit realm and is a Certified Association Executive (CAE), from the Canadian Society of Association Executives.

 Crystal McCollom, Special Moments Tea

 She is a Certified Tea Sommelier, a tea professional, who has successfully completed the eight modules in the Tea Sommelier course with the Tea Association of Canada and passed a certification examination.
 She has been certified just under two years and worked on getting the certification for two years.
 She has enjoyed working over 30 years as both a Registered Nurse and health planner, as well as being a Certified Diabetes Educator.

 Kyoko Kosaki, Certified Omotesenke Seiha Chado Japanese Tea Ceremony Teacher